lailacj/lailacj.github.io/pages/love.md

 ---

 {:.content-narrow .content-block}
-in the spring of 2020, i took a philosophy of love class and read six books*. for three of these books, i picked a quote and responded to them.
+in the spring of 2020, i took a philosophy of love class and read six books. for three of these books, i picked a quote and responded to them.

 {:.content-narrow .content-block}
 [Irving Singer, *Philosophy of Love: A Partial Summing-Up*](https://lailacj.github.io/pdfs/papers/johnston_reflection_philolove.pdf)<br>